yang13102003/DataCamp-Data-Analyst/README.md

 The **Data Analyst Certification** by DataCamp is a professional credential that validates the essential skills needed to work with data, including data wrangling, visualization, statistical analysis, and communication of insights.

 ### 🔍 What You'll Learn:
-- Python and/or R for data analysis
+- Python for data analysis
 - Data cleaning and manipulation using libraries like pandas or dplyr
 - Data visualization with tools like Matplotlib, Seaborn, or ggplot2
 - Exploratory data analysis (EDA)